the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-sharing.md

 All this hard work will have its reward.
 Having published all your research from the design to the results adds visibility to your work and more opportunity to get credit.

-Not only your results can be cited, but your methods and protocols can be reused and your design can be shared and.
+Not only can your results can be cited, but your methods and protocols can be reused and your design can be shared.

 Read {ref}`this chapter on ORCID<cm-citable-orcid>` for more information about how you can collect different research outputs in one place using ORCID and highlight them to get fair credit for your work.